adamstefanik/affine_cipher/README.md

-# Affine Cipher GUI
+# Affine Cipher

 A simple Python application for encrypting and decrypting text using the affine cipher algorithm.
-The project features an easy-to-use graphical user interface (GUI) built with Tkinter, allowing users to input text, set cipher keys, and view results instantly.
+The project features an easy-to-use graphical user interface built with Tkinter

 <img src="assets/ui_screenshot.png" width="350">